CJKProjects/CJKProjects/README.md

 ### Hi there 👋

 I'm Cody, a computer science & mathematics student. <br>
 I'm currently working on various information security projects, with the goal of transitioning into security engineering.
+Please feel free to review my work made publicly available here, and reach out to me on LinkedIn with any questions or comments.

 ![CompTIA A+ Badge](https://img.shields.io/badge/CompTIA-A%2B-blue)